 Construction of a new commercial facility or renovation of your old one is a complex process.
-It needs the involvement of so many persons who have to work together to bring the project to its final shape.
+It needs the involvement of so many professionals who have to work together to bring the project to its final shape.
 Among all those who work on the construction, the General Contractor is one of the most important.
-The entire project revolves around him and he is so indispensable that even before starting the idea of construction you need to find a General contractor for your project.
+The entire project revolves around them and they are so indispensable that even before starting the idea of construction, one should have a general contractor handy.

 Who is a General Contractor?